adaptlearning/adapt-contrib-resources/README.md

 >>**linkAria** (string): This text is associated with the button that returns **_resourcesItems** with `"_type": "link"`and is read by assistive technologies.

+>**_itemAriaExternal** (string): This text is associated with each resource item.
+It renders as part of the aria label to tell screen readers that the content will open in an external link.

 >**_resourcesItems** (object):  This object stores properties for each resource item.
 Multiple resource items may be created.
 Each contains values for **_type**, **title**, **description** (optional), and **_link**.

 >>**_type** (string):  This text is used to filter resources.
 If the resource is to be returned in a filtered group, this value must be one of the following: `document`, `media`, or `link`.
 (Note: There is no file type validation as part of **Resources**.)